stencila/encoda/CONTRIBUTING.md

 [Stencila][stencila-site] is an open-source community-driven project.
 We encourage and welcome contributions from all community members.

+## General contribution guidelines

+We prefer the contributions to be made via [GitHub][github].
+If you are comfortable with Git and GitHub, you can submit a pull request (PR).
+In Stencila we follow a commonly used workflow for [contributing to open source projects][how-contribute] (see also [GitHub instructions][github-flow]).

 ## Licensing and contributor agreement

 By contributing,